W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-The corresponding correlation functions have been rigorously defined in~\cite{Toda_construction} using GFF and by interpreting the latter using the theory of \textit{Gaussian Multiplicative Chaos}~\cite{Kah}.

-Due to the specific form of these marginal operators $I_i$, which are strongly reminiscent of the screening operators $Q_i$, we expect the $W$-symmetries enjoyed by the free-field theory to remain preserved when we consider Toda CFTs instead.
-Like in the present work this would amount to proving Ward identities for Toda correlation functions.
-Being able to prove that these are indeed valid would allow one to translate directly results stemming from the representation theory of $W$-algebras into actual constraints for Toda correlation functions.
+Due to the specific form of these marginal operators $I_i$, strongly reminiscent of the screening operators $Q_i$, we expect the $W$-symmetries enjoyed by the free-field theory to remain preserved when we consider Toda CFTs instead.
+Like in the present work this would amount to proving Ward identities for Toda correlation functions, which would in turn allow to translate results coming from representation theory of $W$-algebras into actual constraints for Toda correlation functions.
 And along the same lines as the derivation of the Fateev-Litvinov formula~\cite{Toda_OPEWV,Toda_correl1,Toda_correl2} in the case where $\g=\sl_3$ this would pave the way to a rigorous derivation of Toda structure constants in a more general setting.
-The computation of Selberg intergals arising from the Mukhin-Varchenko conjecture would then become a corollary of the exact expressions one could get for such Toda structure constants.
+The computation of Selberg intergals arising from the Mukhin-Varchenko conjecture would then become a corollary of the exact expressions for such Toda structure constants.